Valentin387/lexer/README.md

 # lexer
 first prototype of an Lexical analysis

-show feature01 branch, main is protected by now.
+main is protected by now

+see feature01 branch for classical python programming approach

+see regex01 for regular expression approach